 Other Information: There was a significant plan change adopted in fiscal year ending August 31, 2018.
 Effective January 1, 2018, only one health plan option will be offered and all retirees will be required to contribute monthly premiums for coverage.
-Assumption changes made for the August 31, 2017 valuation include a change to the assumption regarding the phase-out of the Medicare Part D subsidies.
+Assumption changes made for the August 31, 2017 valuation include a change to the assumption regarding the phase-out of the Medicare Part D subsidies and a change to the discount rate from 3.69% as of August 31, 2018 to 2.63% as of August 31, 2019.